0BAB1/cva6-hackathon-2024/README.md

 - You HAVE to specify the max kernel size in ./core/cvxif_example/cvxif_example_coprocessor.sv uder the "Nb_of_regs" parameter.

-Then, to take full advantage of this design based on a home-made TPU (Tensor Processing Unit), you need to tell the compiler a few specific things using assembly
+Then, to take full advantage of this design based on a home-made TPU (Tensor Processing Unit), you need to tell the compiler a few specific things using inline assembly :

-- First : load data in CVXIF using ... and ...
+- First : load data in CVXIF using LBC and LBCU instructions
-- Then : Lunch ...
+- Then : Lunch MAC instruction (this will read tensor operation result form CV-X-IF and clear all of its registers)
 - Finally : to further push performances, you can add load checks to avoid re-loading an already loaded kernel in memory

+In this example, we modified the MNIST program (./sw/app/mnist/NetworkPropagate.c).

+More infos in ./REPORT (See pdf article).

 ### Building the software binaries